NoahMSchool/RobotArmEPQ/EPQWriteUp.md

 I printed the first arm segment.
 The main things I was worried about was the wire hole not supporting and loosing rigidity and i didnt know how my teeth would work.
 My slicer said it would weigh 18 grams so I thought I should soon work a bit more on my torque calculator to include the arm weight as that was as significant as the servo.

+When I came back later the arm had successfully printed.
+I then realised that I used the diameter of the servo shaft istead of the radius so it was too big.
+Aswell as that I improved a few more things and added text to the side and used it to show the version number.
+When I tried to snap it for a durability test it was quite strong and held so I do not need to worry about that.
+I reprinted.
+There was still a few problems.
+(Shaft size, wire exit height, screws) I did anouther print.

-Previously I was using trinkey which is a browser based python editor.
+Previously I was using trinket which is a browser based python editor.
 I then used homebrew to install python on my machine.
 This way I could add my python script to source control and run it localy.

+Later that day I worked on the torque algorithm.
+I realised it had quite a big logic error so I had to rewrite it a bit.
+I made a new list that stored the current distances and the weights so I recalculate the torque at each arm.